-After a break of several years the Association for Tree-ring Research (ATR) is re-launching its early-career researcher award for the best Ph.D. and Masters thesis within the fields of tree-ring research encompassed by the remit of the Association.
+After a break of several years the Association for Tree-ring Research (ATR) 2018 re-launched its early-career researcher award for the best Ph.D. and Masters thesis within the fields of tree-ring research encompassed by the remit of the Association.

-Supervisors who are members of the ATR are invited to nominate Ph.D. theses from any research student who is also a member of the ATR for at least the year of submission whom they have supervised and who has successfully defended their thesis within the calendar year 2018.
+For the 2020-awards, supervisors who are members of the ATR are invited to nominate Ph.D. theses from any research student who is also a member of the ATR for at least the year of submission whom they have supervised and who has successfully defended their thesis within the calendar year 2019.

 Theses will be judged for their excellence by members of the ATR Advisory Board (or nominated external reviewers) who will make a recommendation to the Management Board.
 Theses will be judged upon their quality, originality, potential contribution to the discipline, scientific rigour and presentation.